alvitazwar/appsero_automation/README.md

 # appsero_automation
-This project contains the automation codes for appesero acceptance test.
+This project contains the automation codes for appesero acceptance testusing Codeceptjs and puppetiers